faenrandir/a_careful_examination/documents/light-and-truth-letter/02-coming-forth-bom.md

 | Ephrem, Saint (Ephraim, Hill)     | ❌ |  | ❌ | ✅|
 | Sherbrooke (Shurr) | NA |  ✅ |  ✅| ✅ (Shur) |

-\* Alma was a common male name in Joseph's vicinity, as sourced above.
+\* Alma was a common name in Joseph's vicinity.
 I am keeping it in the chart to demonstrate that it would have been readily accessible as a name while acknowledging that the location shown in the CES Letter (as an extant location in the late 1820s) is not likely defensible.

 Note that some of the locations that Mary Ann located do not necessarily correspond with the location on the CES Letter geography map.